There are different ways to earn a master's degree at Washington University:

 - Students who have not previously earned a master's degree in the same field as their PhD may be awarded a master's degree for work done in a PhD program that they are leaving without completing.
 This option is available in some disciplines but not in all of them.

-- There are a number of Arts & Sciences disciplines that admit students to pursue a terminal master's degree.
-A portion of these are programs for full-time students; these are described by their departments in other sections of this Bulletin.
-The other portion of these terminal master's programs are designed primarily for part-time students; these are described by University College in its section of this Bulletin.
+- There are a number of Arts & Sciences disciplines that admit students to pursue a stand-alone master's degree.
+A portion of these programs are for full-time students and are described by their departments in other sections of this Bulletin.
+The other portion of these stand-alone master's programs are designed primarily for part-time students; these programs are described by the School of Continuing & Professional Studies in its section of this Bulletin.

 - Undergraduate students in Arts & Sciences at Washington University may apply for the accelerated AB/AM program, in which graduation with a Bachelor of Arts (AB) is followed by one year of graduate study leading to the AM.
 This option is described in the Accelerated AB/AM section of this Bulletin.